Two teens have been charged in the fatal, unprovoked attack on a man at a Maryland fair, police say

-(CNN)Two teens have been charged in connection with the death of a man found injured at the Great Federick Fair in Maryland Friday.
+(CNN)Two teens have been charged in connection with the death of a man found injured at the Great Frederick Fair in Maryland Friday.

 Frederick County Sheriff's Office responded to a report of an assault near the midway area of the fairgrounds and found the 59-year-old victim unconscious, a news release from the agency said.